Meet Your Columbia College Student Council!

 Tarek Deida is a Representative for 2019 Class Council as well as a member of the CCSC Communications committee.
 He is a history major specializing in 20th century U.S. History and is pursuing a concentration in English Literature.
 Outside of CCSC, Tarek spends his time producing music, rapping and writing songs alongside the music collective THOU SHALT NOT Entertainment.
 His top five music artist are: Michael Jackson, Prince, Jay- Z, Lauryn Hill and Tupac Shakur.

-Skye Bork is a first year in Columbia College from Washington, DC planning on pursuing the Economics-Mathematics major.
-Along with serving as the Vice President for the Class of 2021, she is a columnist for the Columbia Political Review, a member of the Undergraduate Recruitment Committee, and a member of the ski team.
+Skye Bork is a second year in Columbia College from Washington, DC planning on pursuing a double major in Economics and East Asian Languages and Cultures.
+Along with serving as the Vice President for the Class of 2021, she is a member of the Undergraduate Recruitment Committee, Kappa Alpha Theta sorority, and ski team.

 Sarah Radway is a Class Representative for the Class of 2021.
-She is a CUSP and Questbridge Scholar majoring in Econ/CS, who loves the arts, community service, meeting new people, and leaving Butler before 2AM.
+She is a CUSP and Questbridge Scholar majoring in Computer Science, who loves the arts, community service, meeting new people, and leaving Butler Library before 2AM.

 Ramsay Eyre is a first-year in Columbia College from Vermont, currently planning to study history.
 In addition to being a Class of 2021 Representative on CCSC sitting on the policy committee, he is an associate copy editor at the Columbia Daily Spectator and a member of the Columbia International Relations Council and Association.
 He loves talking politics, and writes biweekly pieces for The Pensive Post, an intercollegiate collective of creative and political writers.
 You can usually find him getting sushi at Café East, making lit Spotify playlists, or hanging out on Low steps.